BlogSurveys

 If your main focus is:

-• your budget—choose Google Forms.
+• your budget, then choose Google Forms.
 It serves the basic purpose of creating forms, surveys, and quizzes, with the fundamental question types and design options available.
-You won’t have to pay a cent or create a separate account—Google workspace is enough.
+You won’t have to pay a cent or create a separate account; Google workspace is enough.
 Your responses won’t be limited, the questions you can add either.
 Plus, the results can still be collected and analyzed in Google Sheets.

-• more advanced features—choose SurveyMonkey.
+• more advanced features, then choose SurveyMonkey.
 It will go beyond basic question types.
 Think AI survey creator, data analysis, lots of templates, and diverse targeting.
 But beware of a steep learning curve, not-so-modern designs, and pricey subscriptions.

 SurveyMonkey vs Google Forms: in a nutshell